pubfood/pubfood/README.md

 [![Release][release-image]][release-url] [![Build Status][travis-image]][travis-url]

-A browser client header bidding JavaScript library.
+A free and open source header bidding framework built by publishers for publishers.

+This repository contains the Pubfood JavaScript library.
+For more information about Pubfood and Header Bidding please see [Pubfood.org](http://pubfood.org/)

 ### Architecture Overview